 Why I love this vegan pumpkin crumble pie.

 First off–let’s get things straight.
 I don’t like pumpkin pie.
-The original that is.
+The traditional pumpkin pie recipe that is.
 Bland crust, with a gelatinous pumpkin filling was just boring to me.
 It didn’t have enough texture and only having a firm puree filling reminded me of baby food.

 Finally, a topping!
 Pumpkin pie NEEDS a crumble topping for some textural contrast.
 I know I put whipped topping for the pictures to make it look pretty, but honestly, it doesn’t need it because the crumble finishes it off so well.
 Either way, you’re winning.
 The oats, brown sugar and butter almost crystalize to make a delicious crunchy topping.